back to the MAIN INDEX

 That if somebody wants to walk through it

-He needs to break it with a hatchet.
+It has to be broken with a hatchet.

 But then!...
-You may be able to break it for one yard;
+You could break it for one yard;

-You make one step forward, and a hundred backwards.
-[1]
+You move one step forward, and a hundred steps backwards.
+1

 XXVIII